 While I can list many ways I think personally greeting and shaking hands every day benefits students, it really benefits teachers too.
 This is a time where I connect with students, get to know them, how their weekend was, how their family is doing.
 I get to see their personalities grow.
 I give my students the option to create our own special handshake, under the condition that they are the ones that have to create it.
 While most of my students prefer the traditional handshake, I love seeing what they come up with!
 I’ve had several handshakes with students last thirty seconds and other students who just prefer to high-five, pound fists, or even tap elbows if they prefer minimal touching.

 An important side note for students (or teachers!) who fear spreading germs, I also keep a large bottle of hand sanitizer accessible for all in my classroom and while I have never had a student completely refuse to be greeted in any of these ways, I think it is important to recognize and acknowledge any students who are uncomfortable or unable to participate.
-Take note of those students and instead of extending your hand when you see them, just check-in with them verbally!
+Take note of those students and instead of extending your hand when you see them, just wave to them and check-in with them verbally!
 You never want to make any student feel anxious about coming to class and while I haven’t personally experienced this, it is a possibility to be aware of.
 And even if you do have some students that prefer not to enter the class with a handshake, the more important aspect of this ritual is talking and connecting with each student.
 It may only be 7 minutes and a few seconds with each student, but I promise you’ll see the difference in how you connect with students and how your classroom community will strengthen.

 While I love starting the year off with this tradition, it is never too late to start!
 And if you’re really not able to commit every day, think about doing this once a week to check in with your students.
 Start your Mondays off with a handshake and a check-in because sometimes, students need to be asked “How are you?” that day more than they need to practice their comma usage.